UW-CTRL/lmc-book/_sources/lectures/sequential-dm.md

 Depending on the nature of the state and control space, the value function can be represented differently.
 - Discrete (finite) state: The value function can be stored in tabular form, with an index for state, and another for time.
 But if the state space and horizon is very large (e.g., game of chess) then this look-up table would be too large, and in that case, a function approximation (e.g., deep neural network) would be used.
-- Continuous state: A function approximation (e.g., deep neural network) would typically be used.
+- Continuous state: A tabular form would not make sense since infinitely many rows/cells would be needed.
+A function approximation (e.g., deep neural network) would typically be used.
 But for some very simple settings (e.g., Linear Quadratic Regular), the value function is quadratic.

 The same can be said for storing the policy.